charleennewland/blog/kaizen_workshop_2.md

 </p>
 <h5 align="center"> Process Data and Improvements</h1>

-Focus on improving the areas with low process efficiency.
+The first focus should be on improving areas with low process efficiency.
 See the details of the improvements below.
 The updated map showing these changes will look as follows:
 <p align="center">
   <img width="1200" height="500" src="https://github.com/charleennewland/blog/assets/138404574/8c805b5c-2765-47df-80c3-2f86e7b0640b/600/300">
 </p>
 </p>
 <h5 align="center"> Future State Map</h1>

-Implementing these changes will lead to the following quantifiable improvements:
+Succesfully implementing these changes will lead to the following quantifiable improvements:

 At present, each call center representative (CCR) handles an average of 21.82 calls per day.
 After implementing the proposed changes, this figure will increase to 35.56 calls per day per CCR, marking an increase of 62.97%.
 Additionally, with the suggested automation and streamlining improvements, the potential increase in output for this call center could be even more significant.